HIPERFIT/hiperfit.github.com/_posts/2017-11-16-hiperfit-workshop.md

 <img alt="Workshop picture" align="right" hspace="10" width="400" src="/images/hco.jpg">

-On October 16, 2017, HIPERFIT is hosting a workshop for HIPERFIT [partners](/partners.html), [faculty](/people.html), and other people interested in technical topics related to HIPERFIT activities.
+On November 16, 2017, HIPERFIT is hosting a workshop for HIPERFIT [partners](/partners.html), [faculty](/people.html), and other people interested in technical topics related to HIPERFIT activities.
 The presentations will include presentations both by researchers external